alexgoodison/boxbox/backend/README.md

 ## Backend
 This folder contains files relating to the web app's backend which handles requests from the frontend.
+Built with FastAPI.

 ---